googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.2.5 Paint tables**

 Paint tables are used for COLR version 1 color glyph definitions.
-Eleven Paint table formats are defined (formats 1 to 11), each providing a different graphic capability for defining the composition for a color glyph.
+Twelve Paint table formats are defined (formats 1 to 12), each providing a different graphic capability for defining the composition for a color glyph.
 The graphic capability of each format and the manner in which they are combined to represent a color glyph has been described above—see 5.7.11.1.